No. Our volunteer GALs do not take the children into their homes or transport them.

 - The desire to give 4-6 hours a month to a child

-A GAL volunteer finds out what the child wants.
+A volunteer GAL finds out what the child wants.
 They learn about the child's family, school progress, and any special needs.
-The GAL volunteer works with all agencies involved with the child, including the Department of Social Services, the Family Court, school personnel, and counselors to help the child through this process.
+The volunteer GAL works with all agencies involved with the child, including the Department of Social Services, the family court, school personnel, and counselors to help the child through this process.

 - Receive the services and resources they and their families need